sunbird-specs/inCredible-py/README.md

 $ pip3 install .
 ```

-3. Run the script to sign a credential given a private key and public key.
-The public key should be in the same directory as the public key with the extension `.pub`
+3. Run the script to sign a credential given a private key and public key (You could use [ssh-keygen to create a keypair](https://www.digitalocean.com/docs/droplets/how-to/add-ssh-keys/create-with-openssh/).
+Instead of saving the keypair to the default location, save to a location of your choice).
+The public key should be in the same directory as the private key with the extension `.pub`

 ```shell
 $ python3 scripts/signature.py --key <path_to_private_key> --sign <path_to_credential_file>